facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.3.X/Video_Id_Component.md

 #### 5.1.14. vibrationEnabled

-If the value is set to true, the vibration is activated on errors and if the widget response is OK
+If the value is set to true, the vibration is activated on errors and if the widget response is OK.

-#### 5.1.15. maximumRetries
+#### 5.1.15. maxRetries

 Maximum retries allowed with each operation.
 Default value is 3.

+#### 5.1.16. ocrValidations

+Validations to be made after document's capture.
+The given data is evaluated against the obtained data.

+#### 5.1.17. ocrMaxWarnings

+How many warnings are allowed before the VideoID capture is labelled as *_TOLERANCE_ERROR_*.
+**Default value is 5.**

 ---